William ap Thomas

 Sir William ap Thomas (died 1445) was a Welsh nobleman, politician, knight, and courtier.
 He was a member of the Welsh gentry family that came to be known as the Herbert family through his son William Herbert, 1st Earl of Pembroke (8th creation) and is the agnatic ancestor, via an illegitimate descendant of the 1st Earl of the 8th creation, of the current Herbert family of the Earl of Pembroke and Montgomery, and also of the Herbert Earl of Carnarvon.

-Raglan manor, attained through marriage through heiress Elizabeth Bluet, was greatly expanded by William and his son, William Herbert, into the well-fortified Raglan Castle, one of the finest late medieval Welsh castles.
+William ap Thomas purchased the manor and lordship of Raglan (including the castle at Raglan) in 1430 for 1000 marks from his step-son, James Berkeley (1394-1463), Knt., 6th Lord Berkeley, son of William's wife, Elizabeth Bluet, and her second husband, Sir James Berkeley (1353-1405).
+No children came of the William ap Thomas and Elizabeth Bluet marriage.
+The castle was greatly expanded by William and his son, William Herbert, into the well-fortified Raglan Castle, one of the finest late medieval Welsh castles.

 William served King Henry V of England during his first French campaign and in numerous subsequent capacities and was knighted in 1426.

 Early life

 William ap Thomas was the son of Sir Thomas ap Gwyllym, Knt (d.
 1438) of Perth-hir House and Maud Morley, daughter and co-heir of Sir John Morley of Llansantffraed.
 In 1400 Thomas and his wife Maud inherited Llansantffraed Court, the country seat and estate of Sir John Morley.
 Llansantffraed Court was located approximately 2 mi west of the town of Raglan and Raglan Castle, near Clytha and Abergavenny, Wales.

 Later Herbert family pedigrees tracing the family's ancestry to a natural son of Henry I of England have been largely discounted as forgeries, and the dynasty is now considered to be of native Welsh origin, as a cadet branch of the pre-Norman Royal Family of the Kingdom of Gwent.

 The second earl of the tenth creation quartered the ancient royal arms of Gwent in the 1620 heraldic Visitation, which supports this claim.